home-assistant/home-assistant.io/source/_components/notify.pushsafer.markdown

 The [Pushsafer service](https://www.pushsafer.com/) is a platform for the notify component.
 This allows you to send messages to the user using Pushsafer.

-In order to get an private or alias key you need to go to the [Pushsafer website](https://www.pushsafer.com) and register.
+In order to get a private or alias key you need to go to the [Pushsafer website](https://www.pushsafer.com) and register.

 To use Pushsafer notifications, add the following to your `configuration.yaml` file: